 Winifred Ann Lidderdale, nee Neumann Thomas was born in Cape Town in 1882.
-Her father Charles was Black Rod in Parliament and organist at St. George's Cathedral.
+Her father Charles was the Sergeant at Arms in the Cape Parliament (1904 - 1910) and organist at St. George's Cathedral.
 After her marriage to Henry Maxwell Lidderdale, she lived in England and the USA.
 In 1951 the childless couple returned to Cape Town for their retirement.

 Mrs Lidderdale is widely remembered for her outstanding ability as a public speaker until her death at the age of 95 in 1977.
 Her public spirit is evident in the range of the following local civic achievements.